Rico Carty: Death

 Carty died in Atlanta, Georgia, on November 23, 2024, at the age of 85.

 Honors

-In 1996 he gained induction into the Caribbean Baseball Hall of Fame as part of their first class.
+In 1996, Carty was inducted into the Caribbean Baseball Hall of Fame as part of their inaugural class.

 Carty was inducted into the Braves Hall of Fame on August 19, 2023.
+Notably, the Braves delayed Carty's induction until after the death of Hank Aaron on January 22, 2021, out of respect for the revered status Aaron held within the Braves organization.